Spagettileg/resume/README.md

 - Add targte="_blank" to ensure the cv opens up in a different browsers
 - <Footer> links in all html pages to be updated for correct access to cv

-***

-### Technologies Used

-- HTML 5 used to create the framework for the project

-- CSS3 used to create a style sheet and support aesthetic design

-- JavaScript > cdnjs.cloudflare.com used to animate .hover function on navigation menu elements

-- Font Awesome - Use of social media fonts

-- Git used to support version control

-- GitHub used as a safe area for storing project files

-***

-### Testing

-Placeholder for future testing.

-#### Test Matrix

-User acceptance testing control document created in MS Excel.
-Key tests created to ensure the software performs consistently on different browser platforms.
-Any deviation from the intended design will be captured in the test matrix.

 #### Compatability

 All major browser platforms were tested in Mobile, Tablet & Desktop configurations